Healthy Homes Assessment Hastings

 Draught Stopping Hastings

-Draughts can lead to low temperatures inside houses.
-A humid home will cost more to heat, resulting in wasted energy and increased bills.
+Draughts can lead to less temperature in households.
+A draughty home costs more to heat, which means wasting energy and resulting in higher bills.

 What are unjustifiable gaps or holes?

-If you can feel external air coming in or the sound of a clear draught emanating from a gap or hole or crack, then it is likely to be a gap or hole which needs sealing in any way.
-Cracks or gaps with large gaps must be sealed permanently.
-Any gaps greater than 3mm that allow air to enter or exit from your house need to be sealed.
-For instance, if an open fireplace isn’t being used, it can cause draughts and should be blocked from.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed whenever possible.
+If you can feel external air coming in or a clear draught from a gap or hole, then it is likely to be a gap or an opening that requirements sealing in some way.
+Large cracks and gaps should be fixed permanently.
+Any gaps greater than 3mm that let air into or out of the house require the sealing.
+In the case of an open fireplace isn’t used it can cause draughts and should be shut from.
+Landlords and property managers are accountable for ensuring that such draughts are squelched whenever imaginable.

-There is no require to block gaps or holes that are part of the building.
-For example, tiny gaps around windows and doors may be required to allow for movement within the structure as the house warms and cools in order to let them be opened and closed rather instead of being stuck.
-We will examine all doors and windows as part of the Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors may be required to allow movement of the structure as the house warms and cools in order to let them be opened and closed rather than being stuck.
+We will inspect the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections